motion/orbit/notes/next.md

 focus on what we can make really a big improvement in day to day first:

-1. much faster:
+# Project Fluidity

 - auto open peeks, better peek display, better search results display
 - make keyboard and everything smooth and fast with no jitter

-2. really accurate:
+# Project Results

 - fine tune the plain sql searches quite a bit
 - fix various bugs in filtering and searching
 - enable fts5 and integrate with filtering system
 - get cosal better integrated and design data set to test its capabilities

-3. fix bugs and make it work better
+# Project BugBusters

 - lots of sync stuff, space saving, smarter sync startegies, etc

+## in depth...

 - cosal
   - play around more with cosal, figure out if we can do any interesting relevancy